callawaycloud/sfdx-git-packager/README.md

 1. go to the test project `cd test/integration/project`
 1. create a branch off of `master`, make the mods you want to test, and commit
 1. generate the expected output `npm run gen`
-1. check the contents of `test/integration/output` matches what you'd expect for your change (make sure to check there are no other unexpected changes!)
+1. check the contents of `test/integration/output` matches what you'd expect for your change (make sure to check there are no other unexpected changes.
+DO NOT blind commit changes to other outputs!)
 1. add a new test to `test/integration/integration.test.ts`
 1. pack the test repo back up `npm run tgp`
+1. commit changes

 **Updating the base state (master)**